Achronite/energenie-ener314rt/README.md

 0.3.2|10 Jan 20|Initialise the radio adaptor automatically if not already done so on first lock call (remove always init call made in 0.3.1)
 0.3.3|01 Feb 20|Disabled Rx when only OOK devices present.
 Allow eTRV commands to be cached before valve is detected.
 Tested Energenie 4-way gang.
 Improved error handling when radio will not initialise.
 0.3.4|09 Feb 20|Replaced all exits with return codes from radio init functions.
 Added better error reporting for raw Tx call.
-0.3.5|TBD|Reduced error strings on C&M node to avoid buffer overflow.
-Added better support for MIHO069 Thermostat.
+0.4.0|TBD|Added new function to immediately send commands.
+Added MIHO069 thermostat params.
+Added support for unknown commands (this assumes a uint as sent datatype) in build_message.
+Updated Energenie device names.
 Readme updates, including success tests for 3 more devices from AdamCMC.

 ## Built With